FirmwGuy/CEP/docs/L0_Kernel/EXTERNAL-LIBRARIES-INTERFACE.md

   - Use when you need to refer to the thing itself, pass it around, schedule operations, or branch by identity.

 - `cepData.STREAM` (windowed I/O)
-  - An offset/length window onto a foreign stream or buffer (often `VECTOR<UINT8>`).
+  - An offset/length byte window onto a foreign stream or buffer.
 Operations are recorded with preconditions and idempotency keys (see I/O Streams doc).

 ### Adapter (Glue) Layer